jeffreykegler/old_kollos/notes/misc/strand.md

     6: X-L ::= A B C-L        X-R ::= C-R
 ```
 `rule-X` is called the "base rule" of these nucleotides.
+The pseudo-code function `Base-rule(rule)` returns the base
+rule of a nucleotide rule.

 Each numbered pair of nucleotide contains a forward
 and a reverse nucleotide.
 The forward nucleotide (shown as the left one